Women's Service Guilds: History

 Their agenda also included pacifist activism, such as the opposition to conscription, and other 'radical' causes.
 Some of these led to potential splits within the guilds, Cowan actively supported conscription for example, but Rischbieth is credited with maintaining the unity of the movement.
 She also coordinated with the League of Nations to form a national organisation that addressed issues on a national level.
 The WSG was affiliated with the Karrakatta Club, the Woman's Christian Temperance Union of Western Australia and international suffrage movements.

 Legacy

 The Kings Park memorial to pioneering women was founded.
 The WSG ceased its operation in 1997, nearly 90 years after it began.
 On the day of disbandment, Cheryl Davenport addressed the state parliament with the details of the achievements of WSG.

-A continuing scholarship, the Women's Service Guild top-up, a Murdoch University trust that is – remarkably – available for study at any West Australian university.
+A continuing scholarship, the Women's Service Guild top-up, a Murdoch University trust that is available for study at any West Australian university.
 PhD students with research of benefit to the women and children of Western Australia can apply for three years of funding assistance.